ISCI-NCTU/DOTCAS_vision/README.md

-# kinects_human_tracking
+# Dynamic Object Tracking

 #### Build status
 [![Build Status](https://travis-ci.org/kuka-isir/kinects_human_tracking.svg?branch=master)](https://travis-ci.org/kuka-isir/kinects_human_tracking)

+## Introduction
+- This package was originally based on [kinects_human_tracking](https://github.com/kuka-isir/kinects_human_tracking) develop by [JimmyDaSilva](https://github.com/JimmyDaSilva), Perception research engineer at ISIR, Paris

+- Maintainer : [Howard Chen](https://github.com/s880367), Robotic vision researcher, NCTU-ISCI, Taiwan

-This package is meant to be used for tracking a humans carrying stuff and moving around a robot.
+- This package is meant to be used for tracking a humans carrying stuff and moving around a robot.
 We strongly recommend to use several RGBD-sensors, "kinects", (mainly to deal with occlusion from the robot) but this package can be used with a single sensor.
 Obviously all the sensors intrinsics and extrinsics need to be properly calibrated.
 First, for all kinects, we remove the robot from the pointcloud so we won't be tracking the robot moving around instead of humans.
 Secondly, the static background is then removed by substracting a photo of the current view without any humans in it.
 Then I create a pointcloud for each background&robot-subtracted depth image, downsample the resulting pointClouds and merge all these points together in a single cloud.
 Finally, we create clusters from the merged pointCloud and use only the closest cluster to the robot.

-So the different steps are:
+**So the different steps are:**
   - run the robot
   - run the RGBD-sensors
   - publish the extrinsics (camera position) of each sensors